 Cast in three movements, the 20-minute work flies between the cities of the commissioners, taking time out in London, Hamburg and Tokyo, ironically finding an unexpected irony in a period of restricted global travel.
 Scored for large orchestra with a prominent part for soprano saxophone, one of Turnage's favourite instruments, Time Flies opens in the British capital, throwing a syncopated theme around the orchestral sections.
 The central Hamburg movement is broader and more chordal with the orchestra working as a whole, while the final Tokyo movement is an energetic celebration of an Olympic city with jazz band scoring predominating.

-> Further information on Work: Last Song for Olly (Version 2)
+> Further information on Work: Last Song for Olly (reduced version)

 Photo: Philip Gatward